ParalESN: Enabling parallel information processing in Reservoir Computing: Datasets

-\textbf{NARMA.} Given a one-dimensional input time series $\mathbf{x}(t)$ uniformly distributed in $[0, 0.5]$, the NARMA task is to predict the next state of the following time series:
+\textbf{NARMA.} Given a one-dimensional input time series $\mathbf{x}(t)$ drawn uniformly from $[0, 0.5]$, the NARMA task is to predict the next state of the following time series:

-We will consider the NARMA10 (N10) and NARMA30 (N30), with look-ahead delay of $d = 10$ and $d = 30$, respectively.
+We consider NARMA10 (N10) and NARMA30 (N30), with look-ahead delays of $d = 10$ and $d = 30$, respectively.
 We generate a time series of length $T = 10000$, with the first $5000$ time steps used for training, the next $2500$ for validation, and the final $2500$ for testing.

-\textbf{Real-world datasets.} The ETTh1, ETTh2, ETTm1, and ETTm2 \citep{zhou2021informer} represent real-world and challenging forecasting tasks.
-In Table \ref{tab:realworld_forecasting_datasets} an overview of their characteristics.
-We focus on the multivariate case and predict all provided features.
-We use a delay of $192$ time steps.
-We normalize each feature in the training set independently to zero mean and unit variance.
-The normalization coefficients computed on the training data are then applied to normalize the validation and test data.
-Since we observe order-of-magnitude outliers in the training set, we clip the normalized training data to the interval $(-10, 10)$ across all datasets.
+\textbf{Real-world datasets.} The ETTh1, ETTh2, ETTm1, and ETTm2 datasets \citep{zhou2021informer} represent challenging real-world forecasting tasks.
+Table~\ref{tab:realworld_forecasting_datasets} provides an overview of their characteristics.
+We focus on the multivariate case and predict all available features, using a prediction horizon of $192$ time steps.
+Each feature in the training set is independently normalized to zero mean and unit variance; the resulting normalization coefficients are then applied to the validation and test sets.
+Since order-of-magnitude outliers are present in the training set, the normalized training data is clipped to the interval $(-10, 10)$ across all datasets.
 The validation and test data remain unmodified.